MS, Biological Sciences, Southeastern Louisiana University, Hammond

 BA, Environmental, Population, and Organismic Biology, University of Colorado, Boulder

 Cathy helped develop foundational strategies for several key Arboretum conservation programs, including the Center for Tree Science, the Chicago Region Trees Initiative, and the Global Tree Conservation Program.
-She manages the tree science demonstration area project, a new exhibit on tree science to open in fall 2018, as well as a project to modernize and expand the capacity of the genetics laboratory and Herbarium at the Arboretum.
+She works with departments across the Arboretum to manage the Gateway to Tree Science exhibit and managed the recent project to modernize and expand the capacity of the genetics laboratory and Herbarium at the Arboretum.
 Cathy has performed ecological research in ecosystems around the world, including tropical forests in Brazil, Cameroon, Hawaii, and Australia; southwestern deserts and mountains; coastal islands; and longleaf pine savannas.
 She has funded and led expeditions to collect data in remote locations and worked in multiple languages.
 Her experiences give her unique insight into the mechanisms behind how ecological research is conducted in diverse countries and organizations, and how institutions can work to facilitate research and training.